WhitelistVideo

 The Securly Problem Parents Face

-• Securly Home doesn't offer YouTube channel whitelisting
+• It doesn't actually offer YouTube channel whitelisting.

-• Securly won't sell their enterprise product to individual families
+• Securly won't sell the "real" school version to families.

 Why Securly Home Fails Parents